jorol/processing-marc/statistics.md

 ## ...
 Catmandu

 If you want generate statistics for other MARC serialization use [Catmandu::Breaker](https://metacpan.org/pod/Catmandu::Breaker).
-First you need to "break" the MARC records into pieces.
+First you need to _break_ the MARC records into pieces.
 Afterwards you can calculate statistics for MARC tags and subfield codes.

 ```terminal
 $ catmandu convert MARC --type XML to Breaker --handler marc < loc.mrc.xml > loc.breaker